Giving Frequently Asked Questions

 How Has the Endowment Performed Recently?

-At the end of June 2013, the balance in Parker’s endowment fund was approximately $16 million.
-At the end of June 2019, the balance was more than $33 million.
-Investment returns over this period averaged approximately 5.5 percent per year, about the same rate of return as the benchmark indices Parker uses to measure investment performance.
+At the end of June 2013, the balance in Parker's endowment fund was approximately $16 million.
+At the end of June 2021, the balance was more than $43.3 million.
+Investment returns over the past five years averaged approximately 8.7 percent per year compared to 9.4% of the index comparison.

 Does Income From the Endowment Budget Have a Significant Impact on The School's Budget?

 Yes.
-In the 2018-2019 fiscal year, funding from the endowment spend rate contributed about two-percent to Parker’s budget.
-Without the endowment as a stable and growing source of income, Parker would need to impose higher tuition increases or cut back on programs.
-As the endowment grows, so will Parker’s ability to sustain exceptional programs while minimizing tuition increases.
+In the 2020-2021 fiscal year, funding from the endowment spend rate contributed about 2.3% to Parker's spending.
+In 2021-2022 the endowment is expected to contribute 2.6% of the budget.
+The endowment has proven an important stable and growing source of income, supporting Parker’s commitment to financial assistance and innovative programs.
+As the endowment grows, so will Parker's ability to sustain exceptional programs while mitigating tuition increases.